 Recently, a group led by Prof. WU Zhongshuai from the Dalian Institute of Chemical Physics (DICP) of the Chinese Academy of Sciences developed two-dimensional unsaturated ruthenium oxide/graphene heterostructures with high activity and stability for pH-universal oxygen evolution.

 The study was published in Nano Energy on August 1.

 Schematic diagram (a), SEM image (b), HRTEM image (c), OER performance in both acidic and alkaline solutions (d) of 2D D-RuO2/G (Image by LI Yaguang)

 The OER activity of ruthenium oxide is closely related to the coordination structure of Ru sites.
-In general, the Ru sites in perfect ruthenium oxide is RuO6 coordination structure.
+In general, the Ru sites in perfect ruthenium oxide are RuO6 coordination structure.
 However, it is reported that the RuO5 structure with oxygen deficiency has better OER activity compared with RuO6.

 Therefore, the key of improving OER activity of ruthenium oxide is to create Ru sites with oxygen deficiencies.
 In addition, the ruthenium oxide electrode has high resistance of 2000 Ω level, resulting in limited OER activity.

 The scientists proposed a confined oxygenation strategy using the finite oxygen species from graphene oxide to synthesize two dimensional (2D) heterostructures of intrinsically oxygen defective ruthenium oxide nanocrystals uniformly grown on graphene (2D D-RuO2/G).